GSA/ficam-playbooks/_playbooks/playbook-pam.md

 (^67) FISMA metrics are derived from Administration Priorities (AP,) as determined by the National Security Staff and the Office of Management and Budget (OMB), baseline practices pulled from the National Institute of Standards and Technology (NIST), and metrics from FISMA itself, known as Key FISMA Metrics (KFM), revolving around six performance areas.

-ICAM Privileged User Instruction and Implementation Guidance Draft

-recognizes that an attack executed by, or directed at, a privileged user can have especially damaging effects on a federal agency.
+Recognizes that an attack executed by, or directed at, a privileged user can have especially damaging effects on a federal agency.
 Consequently, through its mandated reporting requirements, FISMA encourages federal agencies to influence the behavior of their privileged users, whether through technical controls or training programs.